nuxeo/doc.nuxeo.com-client-java/src/java/user-group.md

 ## Update

-APIs below are available to update user / group:
+APIs below are available to update user/group:
-- updateUser which takes an user
+- updateUser which takes a user
-- updateUser which takes an user name and a, user
+- updateUser which takes a user name and a user
 - updateGroup which takes a group
 - updateGroup which takes a group name and a group
-- addUserToGroup which takes an user name and a group name
+- addUserToGroup which takes a user name and a group name
-- attachGroupToUser which takes a group name and an user name
+- attachGroupToUser which takes a group name and a user name

 Let's update our user:
 ```java